cmayer/PolyMoSim/README.md

 Where:
 --verbosity <integer>
 (value required)  Adjust the level of additional information given to the user.
 Values from 0-5 are valid.
 Default 1.
 Set to 0 for less output.

 -m <string>,  --modelfile <string>
-(required)  (value required)  Model file for simulation.
+(Required)  (value required)  Model file for simulation.

 -t <string>,  --treefile <string>
-(required)  (value required)  Tree file for simulation.
+(Required)  (value required)  Tree file for simulation.

 -o <string>,  --outfile <string>
-(value required)  Name of output file.
+(Value required)  Name of output file.
 If not specified, results are printed to standard output.

 -l <string>,  --log <string>
-(value required)  File to write log information to.
+(Value required)  File to write log information to.

 -n <unsigned>,  --nreps <unsigned>
-(value required)  Number of independent data generated in simulation.
+(Value required)  Number of independent data generated in simulation.
 Default: 1

 --print_siterate_data <string>
-(value required)  Print full site rates of all models to given file.
+(Value required)  Print full site rates of all models to given file.
 Default: No siterate information is printed.

 --print_siterate_histogram <string>
-(value required)  Print site rates histogram for each model to given file.
+(Value required)  Print site rates histogram for each model to given file.
 Default: No site rate information is printed.

 --print_ancestral_seq <string>
-(value required)  With this option and by providing a file name, the ancestral sequence is printed to this file.
+(Value required)  With this option and by providing a file name, the ancestral sequence is printed to this file.
 Default: ancestral sequence is not printed

 --post <string>
-(value required)  File included in output after each generated data set.
+(Value required)  File included in output after each generated data set.

 --pre <string>
-(value required)  File included in output before each generated data set.
+(Value required)  File included in output before each generated data set.

 -s <unsigned int>,  --seed <unsigned int>
-(value required)  The seed value for the random number generator.
+(Value required)  The seed value for the random number generator.
 Default: time.

 -f <nexus|phylip|phylip_no_spaces|fasta|site_pattern_freq_absolute